C2DH/maison-du-son/_objects/telefunken-m-4001.md

 Link to the archive: https://technikmuseum.berlin/sammlung/historisches-archiv/ <br>
 Proof for the communication:
 <img src="/assets/images/ProofTechnikMuseum.png"> <br>
+Here are some pictures of the object <br>
+Copyright: Deutsches Technik Museum
 <br>
 • The website Phonographia.com offers ads of the first phonographer producing companies.
 They are extremly important in the context of the context of sound reproduction and fidelity/high fidelity.
 Unfortunately, the formate of the website does not allow a proper use of the advertisments.
 Therefore I contacted the owner of the site and inquired about better scans, etc. There been no answer until now.
 I will update this entry once I get an answer.
 Link to the website: https://phonographia.com/Factola/CatherOP.htm <br>